 When planning meaningful community engagement, it is essential to identify those who are often underrepresented in decision-making processes.
-For example, communities living in small clusters of settlements or living in the countryside are often left out of any engagement efforts and key decision-making processes, relegating their role in governance to passive recipients or implementers of policies and practices.
-Communities must be engaged with at all levels of a project or service delivery, from idea formulation to decision-making and implementation.
+For example, communities living in small clusters of settlements or the countryside are often left out of any engagement efforts and key decision-making processes, relegating their role in governance to passive recipients or implementers of policies and practices.
+Communities must be engaged at all levels of a project or service delivery – from idea formulation to decision-making and implementation.
 Communities are already crucial to service delivery and implementation of programmes and policies since they supply the necessary labour, materials, and local knowledge.

 However, despite relatively high levels of inflow, progress in WASH access has been slow.
 The severe disconnect between funding and impact points to a poor investment approach.

 Effective WASH Management

 In 2006, the Government of Kenya released a National Water Development Report, which claimed mismanagement of Kenya’s water resources was due to unsustainable water and land use policies, unsuitable laws and institutions, weak water allocation practices, growing pollution, and increasing degradation of rivers, lakes, wetlands, aquifers and their catchments.

 Safe water provision has been a focus of government plans for decades, with an original target set in the 1970s for safe water provision to all households by the year 2000.
 Despite certain measures, including the National Water Conservation and Pipeline Corporation (NWCPC), which manages piped water systems in urban and rural areas, it quickly became clear that the target would not be met.
 As Kenya’s population continues to grow rapidly, the supply problem has been exacerbated with no effective management system in place to span rural and urban settings.